dnanexus/dxCompiler/doc/ExpertOptions.md

 # DNAnexus files as outputs

 User can work with DNAnexus files inside non-dockerized WDL tasks using dx commands and create tasks or workflows that output DNAnexus files.
 This can be used to generate multiple outputs without storing them all on local filesystem.
+DNAnexus output files need to be in closed state.

 ## Example 1: DNAnexus files as outputs
 ```wdl